masuodfathi/Aly6120-Project-Group-2/Group2_Module2.md

 ## Overview of the Business Problem

+Business Problem Overview

-Samsung's Galaxy series, its main smartphone line that brings in over $100 billion annually, faces ongoing demand forecasting problems in a competive market.
-Global issues like U.S. tariffs, economic uncertainty, and weak demand in China make these problems worse.
-In the fourth quarter of 2025, Samsung held a 19% share of the global smartphone market, down from 21% in 2024.
-The company shipped 61.4 million units but lost an estimated $5-7 billion due to excess inventory and missed sales, according to IDC (IDC, 2025).
+Samsung’s Galaxy smartphone division, which contributes over $100 billion annually in revenue, is struggling with persistent demand forecasting challenges in a volatile global market.
+External pressures such as U.S. tariffs, economic instability, and weak consumer demand in China have intensified these issues.
+In the fourth quarter of 2025, Samsung’s global market share declined from 21% to 19%, with 61.4 million units shipped but an estimated $5–7 billion lost due to excess inventory and missed sales opportunities (IDC, 2025).

-These problems come from data being separated across supply chains, consumer trends, and global events.
-This leads to inventory management that reacts too slowly, hurting profits in high-end models like the Galaxy S25.
-For example, higher tariffs delayed parts shipments, raised costs by 15%, and caused Samsung to miss a surge in U.S. demand.
-Meanwhile, competitors like Apple use predictive analytics to produce just-in-time.
-To fix this, following the CRISP-DM business understanding phase, Samsung should bring together different data sources to improve demand forecasts, cut waste, and respond faster.
-As Davenport and Harris (2007) note in Competing on Analytics, strong analytics can turn forecasting into a way to drive revenue, which is key for Samsung's Vision 2030 goals in uncertain markets.
+The root cause lies in the fragmentation of data across supply chain operations, consumer trends, and global events, which prevents timely and accurate forecasting.
+As a result, Samsung’s inventory management is often reactive rather than predictive especially for premium products like the Galaxy S25 leading to overproduction, stock shortages, and profit erosion.
+Tariff-related shipment delays and cost increases have further limited the company’s ability to respond quickly to demand surges, particularly in key markets like the U.S.

+To remain competitive against analytics-driven rivals such as Apple, Samsung must integrate its disparate data systems and apply advanced predictive analytics.
+This approach would enable more accurate demand forecasting, reduce waste, optimize inventory, and strengthen decision-making, supporting the company’s Vision 2030 goal of sustainable and data-driven growth.

 ## Business Objectives for an Analytics-Based Solution
 1. Strengthen demand forecasting by 25%